mikedubcurry/mikedubcurry/README.md

 ## Welcome

-💻 I’m currently working on SAP UI5 apps for Atlas Copco
+💻 I’m currently working at Troy Web Consulting

 👀 Spending time in the Svelte ecosystem